 To build a comprehensive strategy, gather team members who understand the value of managing your company’s knowledge.
 Members of your knowledge management team should become role models and influencers when it comes time for employees to use your system.
 This team will be responsible for establishing your knowledge management strategy as well as implementing the processes.

-Above: Example of in-app knowledge flows and self-help wikis on the Whatfix digital adoption platform.
+Above: Example of in-app guided tutorials and self-help support wikis

 Create a plan for sharing your new knowledge management system with your employees to make sure they know and understand how it works.
 Make sure you have a plan in advance to help build awareness before your system rolls out.
 This plan should include the messaging you’ll use and the channels you will use to distribute communications.